zakattack9/zstoo.com/README.md

 ### TODO
 - optimize laggy animations
+- clean up CSS with Sass at-rules and vars
 - design desktop views and compatibility
 - UI testing with Enzyme and Jest
 - ensure all GSAP animations have necessary `refs` to their respective components
 - create mixins for css properties with vendor prefixes
 - move and host zaksakata.com/photogrpahy in a seperate s3 bucket
 - ~test if keeping project images in public folder slows down load time~
-  - does not slow down load time but is preloaded when switching to the next project using `PreRenderProject` component
+  - does not slow down initial load time but is preloaded when switching to the next project using `PreRenderProject` component
 - ~add loading screen while preloading packages (used React Suspense)~
 - ~code split and implement lazy loading~
 - ~convert project id's on home page to use `ProjectId` SVG~